A Better Childhood

 (937) 223-3446; Dial a Mom (937) 223-3446

-Provides counseling (pregancy, adoption, financial, divorce) education (baby care classes), and support; and material goods assistance (diapers, baby clothing, food, formula) once per year.
+Provides counseling (pregnancy, adoption, financial, divorce) education (baby care classes), and support; and material goods assistance (diapers, baby clothing, food, formula) once per year.

 Offers free pregnancy test, clothing, food, baby items, furniture, counseling, and referrals